Beyond real blow-up: Masuda detours and complex holonomy: Main results on linearization of real and complex blow-up

-It remains to prove factorization claim \eqref{Psiu}.
-Analytic linearization consists of formal diagonalization, by formal semisimple, nonresonant normal form theory as in section 2.4 of \cite{Vdb}, and a proof of convergence by majorants as in \cite{Ilya}, section I.5B.
-To prove claim \eqref{Psiu} it is therefore sufficient to scrutinize the formal normal form process, which proceeds by induction over the degrees $n$ of the transformations $\Psi$ and $\mathbf{F}$.
+\begin{description} \item[Step 1: Proof of factorization claim \eqref{Psiu}.] \\[2mm] Analytic flow linearization consists of formal diagonalization, by formal nonresonant normal form theory as in section 2.4 of \cite{Vdb}, and a proof of convergence, by majorants as in \cite{Ilya}, section I.5B.
+To prove factorization \eqref{Psiu} it is therefore sufficient to scrutinize the formal normal form process, which proceeds by induction over the degrees $n$ of the successive transformations $\Psi$ and the successively transformed vector fields.
 The transformed vector field $\tilde {\mathbf{F}}$ of ${\mathbf{F}}$, in variables $(\tilde u,\tilde z)$, is given by the pull-back

 where $D\Psi$ denotes the Jacobi matrix.
 Note that $\Psi^*{\mathbf{F}}$ is linear in ${\mathbf{F}}$.